TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Secondly, we will use the Smart Car token as an example.
 While continuing the line of innovation allowed by it, we note it is a use case of IoT, where machine-to-machine communication is touched upon and highlight some deep and elaborate integrations enabled by such a complex smart token.

-Thirdly, we cover the Health Token, which, thanks to being non-transferable, is a Soulbound-type token.
-This cross-section between soulbound tokens and smart tokens provides us with the opportunity to compare the two concepts and grounds our understanding.
+Thirdly, we cover the Health Token.
+This cross-section between SoulBound Tokens and Smart Tokens provides us with the opportunity to compare the two concepts and grounds our understanding.

 Lastly, we briefly touch upon our experimental Smart Car token.
 This token represents a "what if" scenario, stemming from a simple exploratory approach: "what if we provided everyone with a Smart Token to engage with as they please?"
 The primary aim of this experiment is not to facilitate deep and meaningful integrations but rather to gauge public acceptance and understanding of such concepts.